-“The 5th deadly sin is wrath which results in unnecessary violence, a desire to seek revenge, failure to forgive and spite.”
+“The fifth deadly sin is wrath which results in unnecessary violence, a desire to seek revenge, failure to forgive and spite.”

 “I did hit a girl unfairly once due to wrath but I’ve never done so since.

-“If wrath is hate it’s true I hated Paul who abused me but more my own self.
+“If wrath is hate, it’s true I hated Paul but more my own self.
 How could I be so stupid?
 I never, however, sought revenge.
-Once free of him I accepted who he was even if I didn’t forgive.
+Once free of him I accepted who he was, even if I didn’t forgive.
 I’ve struggled to have malice toward none but if I do, it’s of him.”

 “Paul’s debasement didn’t cause wrath despite your lingering animosity.
 It was despicable what he did to you, a real danger not only to you but your family.
 Would you have shot him in cold blood if he returned only to spew calumnies injurious to your reputation?
 We don’t know but if you would shoot him it would not be because of wrath.
 It would again, be a different deadly sin.

 How about Enrico, was he subject to your wrath?”

 “Enrico?
 Why do you suggest wrath for Enrico?
 Is it because I manipulated him for the ruby ring, the other half of my avarice?”

 “Again, it wasn’t mortal but you were malicious toward him, no?
 Did you not enjoy his pleas not to abandon him?
 Did you not fail to wear his ring to spite him with malice aforethought?”